 Some of the most striking findings regarding dioxin exposure relate to the effects on the developing reproductive system in laboratory animals.
 Only a single, low-level exposure to TCDD during gestation is required to initiate these developmental alterations.
-Mably et al. (1992a-c) originally reported that a single exposure of the Holtzman maternal rat to as low as 0.064 $\mu$ g/kg could alter normal sexual development in the male offspring.
-A dose of 0.064 $\mu$ g/kg in these studies results in a body maximal burden in the maternal animal of 64 ng/kg during critical windows in development.
-More recently, these findings of altered normal sexual development have been further defined (Bjerke et al., 1994a,b; Gray et al., 1995a; Roman et al.,

-1995), as well as extended to females and another strain and species (hamster) (Gray et al., 1995b).
+Mably et al. (1992a-c) originally reported that a single exposure of the Holtzman maternal rat to as low as $0.064~\mu g/kg$ could alter normal sexual development in the male offspring.
+A dose of $0.064~\mu g/kg$ in these studies results in a maximal body burden in the maternal animal of 64~ng/kg during critical windows in development.
+More recently, these findings of altered normal sexual development have been further defined (Bjerke et al., 1994a, b; Gray et al., 1995a; Roman et al., 1995b), as well as extended to females and another strain and species (hamster) (Gray et al., 1995b).
 In general, the findings of these later studies have produced qualitatively similar results that define a significant effect of dioxin on the developing reproductive system.

 In the developing male rat, TCDD exposure during the prenatal and lactational periods results in delay of the onset of puberty as measured by age at preputial separation.
 There is a reduction in testis weight, sperm parameters, and sex accessory gland weights.
 In the mature male exposed during the prenatal and lactational periods, there is an alteration of normal sexual behavior and reproductive function.
 Males exposed to TCDD during gestation are demasculinized.
 Feminization of male sexual behavior and a reduction in the number of implants in females mated with exposed males have also been reported, although these effects have not been consistently found.
 These effects do not appear to be related to reductions in circulating androgens, which were shown in the most recent studies to be normal.
-Most of these effects occur in a dose-related fashion, some occurring at $0.05~\mu g/kg$ and $0.064~\mu g/kg$ , the lowest TCDD doses tested (Mably et al., 1992c; Gray et al., 1997a).
+Most of these effects occur in a dose-related fashion, some occurring at $0.05 \,\mu\text{g/kg}$ and $0.064 \,\mu\text{g/kg}$, the lowest TCDD doses tested (Mably et al., 1992c; Gray et al., 1997a).